mibuer/MovieRandomizer/README.md

 # MovieRandomizer
-This is my current work in progess!
+This is my current work in progress!
 A desktop app helping to choose movies or series from Netflix, Disney+ & Co.
 Streaming services have way too many interesting movies to watch.
 Maybe the problem of making a decision here sounds familiar to you!
 My idea was to select 3 movies or series and let the program decide for me or using a second try.